Jammies-64/52685-WDC-Tut-07---Elden-Ring-Weapons-dashboard/README.md

 ## Setup and Launch
-Clicking the link below will take you to a sharepoint where you can download the work book.
-Alternatively the raw file is available for download in the repository above
+Clicking [here] will take you to a sharepoint where you can download the work book.
+Alternatively the raw file is available for download in the repository above.

-In order to run the dashboard with images you will need to download each folder, found here and upload them into the 'Shapes' folder located within the 'My Tableau Repository'.
-These files can be located and accessed by going to:
+In order to run the dashboard with all assets (images) you will need to download each folder, found [here] and upload them into the 'Shapes' folder located within the 'My Tableau Repository'.
+These files can be located and accessed by going to your PC's:
 1. File directory ->
 2. Documents ->
 3. My Tableau Repository ->